 How are the levy rates and funeral benefit amounts set?

-At the annual general meeting (normally held 2nd Saturday each January - next meeting is on Jan 12, 2019 at 2pm at Pleasant Manor in Virgil) the members of the society review, discuss, debate and vote on the levy and funeral benefit amounts.
-These revised levy rates and funeral benefit (members voted to approve Option D when they inserted during the meeting to the right of Option C, which is shown on page 26 of the AGM package) are not set by the board, treasurer or any others.
-Various options can be discussed by the society's members during the AGM, and the members can decide to go with lower or higher increases, based on how they believe the # of funerals may increase in the future (see page 25 in AGM package), how much reserves the society should have on the balance sheet (see page 24 in AGM package), etc. It is difficult to convey all the debate / discussion of the members at the annual general meeting, and if you wish to come to one of the next meetings, please contact us near end of Dec / early January for the annual general meeting details.
+At the annual general meeting (normally held 2nd Saturday each January - next meeting is on Jan 11, 2020 at 2pm at Tabor Manor in St. Catharines) the members of the society review, discuss, debate and vote on the levy and funeral benefit amounts.
+These revised levy rates and funeral benefit (members voted to approve Option C, which is shown on page 24 of the AGM package) are not set by the board, treasurer or any others.
+Various options can be discussed by the society's members during the AGM, and the members can decide to go with lower or higher increases, based on how they believe the # of funerals may increase in the future (see page 23 in AGM package), how much reserves the society should have on the balance sheet (see page 22 in AGM package), etc. It is difficult to convey all the debate / discussion of the members at the annual general meeting, and if you wish to come to one of the next meetings, please contact us near end of Dec / early January for the annual general meeting details.

 How does a deceased member's family (next of kin or executor or power of attorney) apply for the funeral benefit?

 To apply for the funeral benefit, it can be processed per guidelines below:

 1) pay the funeral home directly - a copy of the funeral home invoice and death certificate can be mailed, faxed or scanned and emailed to us.

 2) pay to the Estate of the deceased member - this would require an estate bank account which is not always available.
 Only paperwork required is per 1) above

 3) pay the spouse of the deceased member – only